skittleson/DoCodeThatMatters/src/diy-electric-skateboard.md

 This a post for building a safe and inexpensive electric skateboard for commuting.
 Since this was my first build of a DIY skateboard, tons of research was done.
 I hope this helps other people with the same project.

 This is the electronics layout of electric skateboard.
 Don't recognize some components?
-In the rest of this post I hope to clear that up so you can build DIY skateboard without the same trouble I ran into.
 [Diagram from ESK8 forum](https://www.electric-skateboard.builders/t/wiki-a-beginner-guide-to-diy-an-esk8/46844) for the fundamentals.
 ![](images/diagramSkateboard.jpg)